 The research project titled “HAMLETS.
 Immigration and sustainable development in small villages”, was selected in the open call for proposals RecerCaixa2016, promoted by Obra Social 'la Caixa' and Association of Catalan Public Universities, ACUP.
 This is a project carried out from the Autonomous University of Barcelona (Universitat Autònoma de Barcelona, UAB), with an interdisciplinary team (DdG, LIGIT, ICTA) directed by Ricard Morén-Alegret.
 This project also has the active participation of the Association of Small Villages in Catalonia (Associació de Micropobles de Catalunya).
-The project started in spring 2017 and the forecasted duration is at least two years, until spring 2019.
+The project started in spring 2017 and the forecasted duration is at least three years, until spring 2020.

 In English language, ‘hamlet’ means ‘small village’ and, at the same time, Hamlet is the main character of an existential tragedy authored by William Shakespeare.
 In many parts of Europe, including some areas in Catalonia, sustainable development of small villages is under threat due to, among other factors, depopulation, while many migrants or unsettled people are looking for a new place to live.
 Ageing and depopulation make these (often rural) places more vulnerable to natural hazards (e.g. wildfires) or uncontrolled speculation/abandonment.

 This project is born both from a scientific interest in knowing better the human geography and sustainability prospects in over a third of Catalonia’s territory where less than 2% of the population reside.
 This low population density is a huge challenge for the country governance.
 Thus this project aims also to scientifically inform public policy-makers and to debate with them.
 In this sense, the project has also active support and participation from the Association of Small Villages in Catalonia, which gathers hundreds of local governments.